-Regis Prograis v Josh Taylor: Rise from an Edinburgh hut to the cusp of greatness
+Meet the man who moulded world champion Taylor

 'He'll be remembered forever'

-If Taylor can overcome the undefeated American, he will take Prograis' title and the Muhammad Ali trophy, as well as retaining his own IBF title.
+Taylor's Super Series win against Regis Prograis in 2019 elevated the Scot into the nation's sporting elite, as the 29-year-old claimed both the Muhammad Ali trophy and WBA belt while retaining his own IBF title.

+Taylor continued to push the boundaries and made British boxing history in May 2021, defeating Jose Ramirez in Las Vegas to add the WBC and WBO belts to his name.

-Victory would elevate Taylor into Scotland's true sporting elite and McCormack feels he has got there the hard way.
+Everything Taylor has achieved, McCormack feels he has done it the hard way.

-"If he does it then he's got to be up there with the all-time greats," says McCormack.
+"He's got to be up there with the all-time greats," he says.
 "The opponents he's faced up until now have been top drawer, they are all in the top 10 in the world.

-"It's not like he has got a padded recorded and a promoter that is setting him up against nobodies, Josh is fighting the pound-for-pound bests in the division.
-Right from number one to number ten, he'll just fight the best.
+"It's not like he has got a padded record and a promoter that is setting him up against nobodies, Josh is fighting the pound-for-pound bests in the division.
+Right from number one to number 10, he'll just fight the best.

 "He's a real champion.
 He'll be remembered forever."